google-aai/tf-serving-k8s-tutorial/README.md

 on the cloud.
 Local deployment is challenging in that one's local environment varies significantly between individuals.
 It is up to the student to figure out how to setup and validate the following required software for emulating a k8s cluster locally.
-We offer two guides on setting up a local k8s cluster, and a cluster on Google Cloud Platform (GCP):
+We offer some guides on setting up a local k8s cluster, as well as setting up a cluster on Google Cloud Platform (GCP):

 * [Local: Minikube](LOCAL_SETUP.md)
 * [Cloud: Google K8s Engine](GKE_SETUP.md)